 I have been driving in Greece for years with my valid US Driver's License, and I have been stopped by traffic police numerous times.
 Never was I asked for an international drivers permit, and in every case my US drivers license was sufficient.
 But in Greece you never know what mood the policeman is when they stop you, so carry an international driver's license just in case.
 Not having one carries a fine of 200 Euro!
 Speaking of fines, if you do get a ticket driving, you must pay it at the local tax office.

 More information about International Driving Permits from the US Department of State

 More information about US Citizens driving in Greece from the US Embassy in Athens

 Road signs are easy to understand since they contain no text and most resemble European signs.
-Wearing seat belts is mandatory and at times police "blocks" are set-up to enforce the rule.
+Wearing seat belts is mandatory and at times police "blocks" (check points) are set-up to enforce the rule.